Jack and Ed Biddle: Legacy

 The Biddle Boys and Mrs. Soffel case sometimes was regarded as the first "Crime of the Century", and it caused a huge sensation that a wife of the warden would escape with two notorious criminals back then, and inspired a number of works and plays about them, and one of the more famous books was The Biddle Boys and Mrs. Soffel: The Great Pittsburgh Tragedy and Romance by Arthur Forrest, just a few years removed from the case in 1902.

 In 1984, the movie Mrs. Soffel was released by MGM and starred Diane Keaton as Kate Soffel, Mel Gibson as Ed Biddle, and Matthew Modine as Jack Biddle, and the production took place in the old Allegheny County Jail for three days, and then elsewhere in Wisconsin and Toronto.
 The movie was one of the movies that shows then-interior scenes of the old Allegheny County Jail before it was closed in 1995, and prisoners there were used as extras in the movie.

-In 2001, a lyric opera titled The Biddle Boys and Mrs. Soffel by Jeremy Beckwas performed in Pittsburgh, and excerpts of the play can be accessed at both Beckmusic.org website and YouTube.
+In 2001, a lyric opera titled The Biddle Boys and Mrs. Soffel by Jeremy Beck was performed in Pittsburgh, and excerpts of the play can be accessed at both Beckmusic.org website and YouTube.

 In 2002, University of Pittsburgh emeritus professor William E. Coles Jr. published the book Compass in the Blood, fictionalizing his own experience in doing research on Biddle-Soffel case and searching for Mrs. Soffel's final resting place.